What is Commercial Property Insurance?

 Consider a Business Owner's Policy

 A business owners policy (often shortened to BOP) covers property that's on-site.
-A BOP combines general liability insurance with commercial property insurance, so your business will be covered from any claims related to property damage, bodily injury, and personal injury.
+A BOP combines general liability insurance with property insurance, so your business will be covered from any claims related to property damage, bodily injury, and personal injury.
 This business insurance is a good starting place for small business owners since it's more comprehensive than commercial property insurance while still being affordable.

 Other Insurance Policies to Consider to Protect Your Business